cynthisl/uw-mutmut-examples/README.md

 ## Running the examples

-Our examples depend on pytest
+Our examples depend on pytest.
+See example subdirectories for the mutation ids of our new mutations.

 ```
 pip install pytest
-cd loop
+cd loop # or exception or slice, directory of example
 mutmut run
+mutmut show <mutation id>
 ```